-- You will receive a response within one week of submitting the enrollment request form.
+- You will receive a response within a few weeks of submitting the enrollment request form.

 - If your request is approved, you will be given registration instructions for MyUI.
 You must enroll prior to the registration deadline for that academic term.

-- If a decision cannot be reached based on the form responses or your responses raise concerns, you may be asked to provide additional details.
+- If an approval decision cannot be reached based on the form responses, you may be asked to provide additional details.

 Institute for International Business (IIB) - African Business Innovation Internship